ducknguyen/DJSonNate-Cascadian/README.md

-# DJSonNate-Cascadian
+# Team DJSonNate-Cascadian
-# Jeremy - Testing Testing 1 2 3
-# Sonie - Testing
-# Duck - quacking
+# Duck Nguyen, Jeremy Manalo, Nate Hascup, and Sonie Moon
+This project represents a tracking system for a construction company